AccoladesIO/invoice-dragon/README.md

 To start using Invoice Dragon, simply visit [Invoice Dragon.com](https://www.invoicedragon.com) .
 You can begin generating invoices immediately.

+## Benefits of Using Invoice Dragon

+* **Save time:** Invoice Dragon can help you save time by automating the invoicing process.
+* **Increase efficiency:** Invoice Dragon can help you improve the efficiency of your invoicing process by providing a variety of customization options.
+* **Improve accuracy:** Invoice Dragon can help you improve the accuracy of your invoicing by providing a variety of validation checks.

 ### Why did I build this?
 Over the years I've run a couple of businesses where I'd typically have to make invoices and receipts.
 I've recently found the process of creating and editing invoice templates to be quite cumbersome, particularly when I have to make invoices for a good number of clients.
 The process of editing and ensuring everything is as I want it to be usually takes up too much time.